-- O Is overtaking needed in the situation?

-- O How far ahead you can see and zones of vision

-- O Hazards ahead safe convenient and lawful?

-- O Awareness of cyclists, horse riders and pedestrians

-- O Adjusting position for a better view

-- O Judging speed of oncoming traffic

-- O Accelerating and gear selection

-- O Applying MSPSL when overtaking
+- O Is overtaking needed in the situation? - O How far ahead you can see and zones of vision - O Hazards ahead safe convenient and lawful? - O Awareness of cyclists, horse riders and pedestrians - O Adjusting position for a better view - O Judging speed of oncoming traffic - Accelerating and gear selection (manual) or kickdown (automatic) - O Applying MSPSL when overtaking